 “No talking at each other, but really collaborating and engaging.
 Under pressure I might add.
 The time-sensitive element of the game made it feel like real life.”

 K: Hi Carmen!
 Well, I’m the director for strategic communication at University of Florida Health.
-It’s an organisation that brings together higher education with first-class hospitals.
+It’s an organization that brings together higher education with first-class hospitals.
 In Florida we have two main campuses, six health colleges, nine research institutes and centres, nine hospitals and a host of physician medical practices and outpatient services, as well as affiliates statewide.
 So it’s a very, very big academic health system!

 I’ve been with them for over 20 years.
 I was first hired by the corporate health care system and now we’re integrated with the university health system, so I joke that I work in a “corporademia” setting.
 This combined setting plus the fast pace of a hospital network makes my job very exciting.
 I love what I do.
 I’ve been lucky to evolve and reinvent myself over the years.